AbdullahAbdelglil/Memory-Game/README.md

 <picture align="center"><img src = "https://github.com/AbdullahAbdelglil/Memory-Game/blob/main/pictures/game-2%20(1).png" width = 600px></picture>

 ## Contributing
 Contributions are welcome!
-If you'd like to enhance the game's features or fix any issues, please fork the repository and submit a pull request. or contact with me
+If you'd like to enhance the game's features or fix any issues, please fork the repository and submit a pull request, or contact with me

 Enjoy testing your memory and have a blast playing the Memory Game!